 It took a while for an Australian manufacturer to follow the Americans, perhaps distracted by a little event called World War II.
 In the late 1940s, though, the Berri Co-operative Packing Union began to produce apricot nectar.
 In 1949 The Chronicle in Adelaide reported that in the previous season 5000 cases of the canned product had been produced, most of which was exported to the UK.

 The recipe became a 1970s classic, up there with quiche, carrot cake and cheese fondue, and has been absorbed into Australian culinary culture.
-Maggi still produces a soup mix pack labelled “Idea for Apricot Chicken” – although their version suggests adding onion to the recipe.
-There are other variations – a Masterfoods recipe base, a frozen apricot chicken meal and even a pureed chicken and apricot baby food.
+Maggi still produces a soup mix pack labelled “Ideal for Apricot Chicken”, although their version suggests adding chopped onion to the recipe.
+There are other variations: a Masterfoods recipe base, a frozen apricot chicken meal and even a pureed chicken and apricot baby food.
 Looks like, in one form or another, it’s here to stay.